I give thanks for arrivingJohn O’Dohonue

-Even though I had to put my “launch” in the back burner, I found that I could still accomplish a lot by making adjustments to my schedule and expectations.
-As a result, I’ve been able to clarify many aspects of my coaching practice, fine tune my offerings, and connect with people.
+Even though I had to put my “launch” on the back burner, I found that I could still accomplish a lot by making adjustments to my schedule and expectations.
+As a result, I’ve been able to clarify many aspects of my coaching practice, fine-tune my offerings, and connect with people.
 My writing has deepened.
 I facilitated a successful retreat in October and I’m getting ready to facilitate another one on Monday.
 Every step I take I feel affirmed and supported.
-Although the pandemic is still dictating the how, I’m loving the who and what.
+Although the pandemic is still dictating how I’m loving the who and what.

 These days I try to focus on what I can do in the present moment instead of getting frustrated with my limitations.
 I appreciate even more the gifts of ordinary moments.
 Taking time to be alone and quiet has never been more important.
 I’m grateful for my meditation practice and all that it has taught me and continues to teach me.